Frequently Asked Questions

 Does the Fellowship have a nursery?

-A nursery for ages infant to three is available during Sunday morning services.
+A nursery for ages infant to four is available during Sunday morning services.
 If your children don’t wish to separate from you, they are welcome in the worship service.

 Do you have a “Sunday School” program for children?

 Yes.
 Children and youth from preschool age through high school may attend religious education (RE) classes.
 We help children discover the history and values of Unitarian Universalism, learn about other faith traditions, and engage in community service.
 We teach them to respect themselves, other cultures, and the earth.
 We also have a youth group for middle school and senior high students.